 There are a few ways to create a clean lined modern handle-less kitchen, however truly handle-less function is created with only two options, mechanically or electrically assisted.
 So let’s explain the differences.

-TIP-ON with Blumotion is the name our mechanical technology goes by.
+TIP-ON is the name our mechanical technology goes by.
 The system works on a push activation trigger to activate the function.
 A gentle push is all that is required.
 A synchronisation bar operates in conjunction with the activation trigger to ensure equal pressure is applied on the cabinet face.
 This is particularly important when the push activation is not in the centre of the cabinet face.

 Considerations of Mechanically Assisted